-What the video below to learn this really crafty false cut.
+Watch the video below to learn this really crafty false cut.

-You then split the deck taking between a two thirds to a half of the deck and put that pile of cards down.then take about half of that pile and place it down.
-You should have three piles of cards now.
+You then split the deck taking between half to two thirds of the deck and put that pile of cards down, after which you take about half of that pile and place it down on the table.

-Remember our motto, Practice, Practice and practice some more.
+Remember our motto; practice, practice and practice some more.